Supernova3339/SuperPad/README.md

 3. Keep the "SuperPad.exe.config" file.
 Without, the updater will NOT work!

-4. Make a pull request under the 1.3 Branch.
-If the option is not available create it!
+4. Make a pull request with what it will improve/remove and how it will overall benifit the project.
+Your pull request can not collide with code!
+Press . to explore the repository!

 5. Check daily for suggestions/requrements to have your contribution merged.
 NUGET packages can not be added without approval from a project manager